wildenthal/ardanlabs-service/README.md

 ## Description

 Currently includes a single service set up to run in a Kubernetes cluster.
-The original code is from the course, with some modifications to remove external dependencies and add support for docker.
+The original code is from the course, with some modifications to remove external dependencies and add support for podman.

 ## Getting Started